jxlin/CarND-Vehicle-Detection/README.md

 This project was cloned from [Udacity](https://github.com/udacity/CarND-Vehicle-Detection) and modified by me(olala7846@gmail.com).

-## Intro
+## Description
-This project combines Computer Vision and Machine Learning to tract vehicle and detect lane line like the following video.
+Created a vehicle detection and tracking pipeline with OpenCV, histogram of oriented gradients (HOG), and support vector machines (SVM).
+Optimized and evaluated the model on video data from a automotive camera taken during highway driving.

 ### Lane Detection
 * Calibrate the camera using OpenCV with chessboard images
 * Detect lane lines using perspective transform and edge detection, the result capable of detecting lanes roughly 10 meters ahead and calculates the curvature of the current lane.

 ### Vehicle Tracking
 Detect vehicles using computer vision (HOG) with machine learning (SVM) skills.
 Track the vehicle using sliding window and smooth the result using temporal a heatmap.